multiversx/mx-docs/docs/wallet/wallet-token.md

 ### **Finding the token identifier**

 The token identifier of a token is unique.
 It is composed by the token ticker, a `-` char, followed by 6 random hex characters.
-Example: `MTKN-70e238`.
+Example: `MTKN-c66c30`.

 Because the token identifier isn't deterministic, it can be found only after issuing it.
 There are 2 ways of finding it:

 1) On the Explorer page of the issue transaction, you will see a Smart Contract Result which has a data field similar to: `@4d544b4e2d373065323338@152d02c7e14af6800000`.
-The first element (`4d544b4e2d373065323338`) is the hex representation of `MTKN-70e238`.
+On the right side, choose `Smart` and you will able to see the decoded parameters.
+In this example, the token identifier is `MTKN-c66c30`.

 ![Token issue SCR](/wallet/wallet-tokens/scr-issue-token.png)